laibasheikh37/markdown/README.md

     print(f"The number {num} and its square: ({num}, {num ** 2})")

 ### Step 7: Calculate Sum of Numbers ###
-We will calculate the sum of all the numbers in number_list.
+We will calculate the sum of all the numbers in number_list:

 sum_numbers = sum(number_list)

 ### Step 8: Print Sum ###
-We will print the sum of the favorite numbers.
+We will print the sum of the favorite numbers:

 print(f"\nHere is the sum of your favorite numbers: {sum_numbers}")